SteveBarnett/Remixing/_thinking/zen/zen-koans.md

 Gutei: "I attained my one-finger-Zen from my teacher Tenryu, and in my whole life I could not exhaust it."

-Part of Mumon's comment: "Englightment, which Gutei obtained, has nothing to do with a finger."
+Part of Mumon's comment: "Englightenment, which Gutei obtained, has nothing to do with a finger."

 ### A Beardless Foreigner